 Save The Ninja Clan is the latest release from Developer Willz and Publisher Sometimes You, it is a challenging 2D side scrolling platformer released on PS4, Xbox One and PC.

 I’m sure most of us can agree that the general reason we all game is that we like to experience the thrills and excitement of things that in truth could never happen to us in the real world, we like to feel we are super-human to a degree, hunting down villains, killing hordes of monsters/zombies, or even playing as the number 1 striker for our favourite football team.
-Well, firstname.lastname@example.org takes those ideas and thoughts then proceeds to crush them without mercy.
-This game is truly designed to make you realize that you are not super-human in any way and it wants to beat you into submission, doesn’t that sound fun? well that’s what were here to find out.
+Well Rebellion takes those ideas and thoughts then proceeds to crush them without mercy.
+This game is truly designed to make you realize that you are not super-human in any way and it wants to beat you into submission, doesn’t that sound fun?
+Well that’s what we’re here to find out.

 A brief outline of the story to this game is that an evil ninja has kidnapped your friends, to find them and save them you must collect sacred scrolls that are spread throughout multiple levels filled with numerous perils.